You can define JavaScript functions in many ways.

 1.1 Regular function

-Inside of a regular JavaScript function, this
+Inside a regular JavaScript function, this

 value (aka the execution context) is dynamic.